Brian Conley

-Since 2021, Conley has appeared as Tom "Rocky" Cotton in BBC soap opera EastEnders.
+From 2021 to 2023, Conley appeared as Tom "Rocky" Cotton in the BBC soap opera EastEnders.
+He returned for one episode that aired on 17 April 2025 as part of the departure storyline for Sonia Fowler (Natalie Cassidy).

 Early life

 Conley was born on 7 August 1961 in Paddington, London.
 His father, Colin, was a taxi driver, later working for the BBC in production as a prop man, including for BBC outside broadcast units.
 His brother, Alan, is a BBC floor manager, including for Strictly Come Dancing.
-Conley was brought up in West London and studied Performing Arts at the Barbara Speake Stage School.
-As a teenager, Conley had a few minor television appearances, including an advert for hot dogs and a small role in a 1977 episode of the science fiction series Survivors.
+Conley was brought up in Kilburn, North West London, and studied Performing Arts at the Barbara Speake Stage School.
+As a teenager, Conley had a few minor television appearances, including a commercial for hot dogs and a small role in a 1977 episode of the science fiction series Survivors.
 At the age of 16, by lying about his age, Conley started work as a Pontin's Bluecoat.

 Career

-Conley's first major showbusiness success was fronting a comedy showband called 'Tomfoolery, who performed in pubs and clubs across England and Wales, sometimes as a support act for artists such as Johnny Mathis and the Nolans.
-The group broke up due to internal disputes when Conley was 19, but his work with the band led to him being talent spotted by agent Bob Voice.
+Conley's first major showbusiness success was fronting a comedy showband called Tomfoolery, who performed in pubs and clubs across England and Wales, sometimes as a support act for artists such as Johnny Mathis and the Nolans.
+The group broke up due to internal disputes when Conley was 19, but his work with the band led to his being talent spotted by agent Bob Voice.
 As a result of this, Conley started working as a warm-up man for television personalities such as the Krankies, Kenny Everett and Terry Wogan.

-Conley's career was then advanced by TVS casting director Bill Hatterley, who secured him onscreen appearances on comedy shows such as Make Me Laugh (1982), The Laughter Show (1984–1985), Live from Her Majesty's (1984–87) and Five Alive (1987).
+Conley's career was then advanced by TVS casting director Bill Hatterley, who secured him on-screen appearances in comedy shows such as Make Me Laugh (1982), The Laughter Show (1984–1985), Live from Her Majesty's (1984–87) and Five Alive (1987).

 In 1989, with the support of London Weekend Television (LWT)'s light entertainment controller, Conley starred in his own comedy sketch show, Brian Conley: This Way Up.
-This programme was popular, but not hugely successful.

 After two series of the show, Conley made his first appearance in the West End, playing the lead role of Bill Snibson in a production of Me and My Girl.

 In 1992, LWT offered him another opportunity to star in his own comedy programme, with The Brian Conley Show.
-At the suggestion of producer and director Nigel Lythgoe, this new show had a variety format rather than being purely sketches.
-This different format proved popular, and the show became Britain's most-watched light entertainment programme.
-Conley's next success was a sitcom entitled Time After Time, in which he played the lead role.
-The show was named Best ITV Sitcom at the 1994 British Comedy Awards.
+At the suggestion of producer and director Nigel Lythgoe, this new vehicle had a variety format rather than being purely sketches.
+This proved popular, and the show became Britain's most-watched light-entertainment programme of its time.
+Conley's next success was a sitcom entitled Time After Time, in which he played the lead role of reformed criminal Kenny Conway; the show was named Best ITV Sitcom at the 1994 British Comedy Awards.

-Conley played the titular role in Jolson at the Victoria Palace theatre from 1995 to its close in 1997.
-It won the Olivier award for Best Musical in 1996.

-In 1999 he then went on to play the Doug 'Dynamo' Digby, starring opposite Amanda Holden, Nigel Planer and Noddy Holder in The Grimleys.
-He was also given An Audience with....